Lopez510/PicoCTF/README.md

 I like to demonstrate my knowledge of various areas of Cybersecurity domains.
-What better way to flex my muscle then on Capture the Flag events that allow me to reverse engineer and achieve the flag by any means.
+What better way to flex my muscle than on Capture the Flag events that allow me to reverse engineer and achieve the flag by any means.

 PicoCTF